 - 2.15 The Character Areas identified in Stage 1 provide the context for Stage 2.
 This study focuses on the landscape around the main settlements and local service centres:

 - Atherstone / Mancetter,

 - Polesworth / Dordon,

-- Coleshill.
+- Coleshill,

 - Old and New Arley,

-Grendon / Baddesley Ensor,
+- Grendon / Baddesley Ensor,

-Hartshill with Ansley Common,
+- Hartshill with Ansley Common,

-Kingsbury and
+- Kingsbury and

-Water Orton
+- Water Orton

-2.16 The land areas surveyed are identified at Figures 12-19.
+- 2.16 The land areas surveyed are identified at Figures 12-19.
 As part of the assessment the Landscape Character Areas have been further divided into landscape units to provide a consistent and comprehensive landscape sensitivity and capacity assessment.

-2.17 The methodology for this stage of work is based upon guidance within Topic Paper 6 sensitivity and capacity of each landscape unit.
+- 2.17 The methodology for this stage of work is based upon guidance within Topic Paper 6 'Techniques and Criteria for Judging Capacity and Sensitivity' published by Natural England.
+A robust and transparent methodology has been devised to assess the sensitivity and capacity of each landscape unit.